Wednesday, October 25, 2023

 The Image of The Beast could be his Son

-At the end of my post on Translation Issues that could be important, I showed that the Image of The Beast is not necessarily something created then, that "make" in the KJV can be translated "set up" or "established" or something like that.
+At the end of my post on Translation Issues that could be important, I showed that the Image of The Beast is not necessarily something created then, that "make" in the KJV should be translated "set up" or "established" or something like that.

 In Genesis 5:3 Seth is called the Image and Likeness of Adam because he is Adam's Son.